 Find the progression you want to add an action to, click the + button on the right-hand side, and select Create Task.

-The Create Progression Action Field screen will appear.
+The Create Task Action for Progression screen will appear.

 You can then configure the default values for the task, such as: